awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-changePswd.md

 ****************************************************************

 Do you want to continue(y/n)?y
-Changing password for officer1(CO) on 2 nodes
+Changing password for john(CO) on 2 nodes
 ```

 ## Arguments<a name="changePswd-params"></a>